Importing and Construction

 Read Only

-The Binary Overlay imports mods in a readonly, on-demand fashion.
+By default, mods are readonly.
+This comes with a lot of speed and memory usage upsides.
 Only fields that are accessed get parsed, which saves a lot of time and work.

 // Code accessing the mod